netcatvr/dotfiles/README.md

-# Dotfiles i use on Arch Linux.
+# Dotfiles I use on Arch Linux.
 ## Don't expect this to be pretty. this is just a repo i keep around for new system installs to get back where i left off.